Funchase61/SSHCOURS/README.md

 sudo apt install nginx
 ```

-remember to do this on the remote server and not in local of your desktop.
+Remember to do this on the remote server and not in local of your desktop.

 It should work now ! you did create a port forwarding well done !